Margherita, Assam: Etymology

 Before getting its existing name, Margherita was known as Ma-Kum (Ahom, meaning the abode of all tribes).
-The name has its roots in the Dehing River Bridge which was built around 1880 by a team led by an Italian Engineer Chevalier Roberto Paganini who worked for the Assam Railways & Trading Company Ltd. From historical records, it is not quite clear whether the directors of that company renamed the place as a lasting tribute to that Italian engineer or was it Paganini himself, out of patriotism, christened the place in honour of Queen Margherita, the reigning Queen Consort of Italy.
+The name has its roots in the Dihing River Bridge which was built around 1880 by a team led by Italian engineer Chevalier Roberto Paganini who worked for the Assam Railways & Trading Company Ltd. From historical records, it is not quite clear whether the directors of that company renamed the place as a lasting tribute to that Italian engineer or if it was Paganini himself who, out of patriotism, christened the place in honour of Queen Margherita, the reigning Queen Consort of Italy.

-Religion and festivals

-The population is a mix of Assamese, Jharkhandis, Bengali, Nepali, Odiya (this population migrated or were hired to work in the tea gardens) as well as those who migrated from Bihar, Uttar Pradesh, and other South Indian states to work in the coal mines.
-A major chunk of the population is Hindus followed by Muslims and Christians.
-In the interior parts, some people follow Buddhism.
-The main festival in Margherita is Bihu, celebrated in the month of January (Magh Bihu), April (Bohag Bihu) and Kartik Bihu in September–October.
-Madam-me-fi is also celebrated in the month of January.
-Other than that, as this place has a multi-cultural heritage, Durga Puja, Bhai Tika, Holi, Diwali, Chhath Puja, Buddha Purnima, Eid, Christmas, etc. are celebrated with much fun fare.

 Transport

 Margherita is well connected with all the major towns and districts both by road and rail.
 The NH 38 passes through the town and is a stretch of approximately 54 km, starting point being Ledo.
 Margherita has a railway station of its own and Tinsukia railway station is just 50 kilometres, about 1.5 hours drive from the town.
 With Rajdhanis and other long-distance trains running from Tinsukia, Margherita is well connected to the rest of India.
 There are three local trains a day connecting Margherita to Dibrugarh (via Tinsukia).
 Margherita serves as a transit point to many parts of Arunachal Pradesh and buses ply regularly to and from Changlang, Miao and Jairampur.
 Tourists, while going to Arunachal, can get their passes from the office of A.P.S.T.
 Assam State Transport Corporation (ASTC) buses and a number of other private buses are also available from there.
 The nearest airport is in Dibrugarh, 96 km away.